Influenza-associated Pediatric Death Definition

 Children with a fever should be kept out of school or childcare until they are fever free for 24 hours without the use of fever suppressing medications.
 Rules for exclusion of sick children from school and childcare are outlined in the Texas Administrative Code, specifically Rule 97.7 for schools and Rule 746.3603 for childcare.

 Recent Texas Trends

 The official influenza reporting season for the United States begins in October and continues through May; in Texas, influenza surveillance continues year-round.
-In Texas, influenza activity usually peaks in January or February, although the peak of influenza has occurred as early as October.
-Except for influenza-associated pediatric deaths and novel influenza cases, individual cases of influenza are not reported.
+Influenza activity usually peaks in January or February in Texas, although the peak of influenza has occurred as early as October.
+For the 2014-2015 influenza season, influenza activity peaked in December.
+Except for influenza-associated pediatric deaths and novel influenza cases, individual cases of influenza are not reportable by law in Texas.

 Reporting of influenza-associated pediatric deaths began in Texas in 2007.
-In 2007, 2008, 2010, 2011, 2012 and 2013 the reported number of cases of influenza-associated pediatric mortality ranged from 7 to 17.
+From 2007-2014 with the exclusion of 2009, the reported number of cases of influenza-associated pediatric mortality ranged from 7 to 23.
 During the 2009 pandemic year, 54 cases of influenza-associated pediatric mortality were reported.
 In 2007, the highest influenza-associated pediatric mortality rate in Texas occurred in children ages 15-17 years, followed closely by infants under 1 year of age.
 From 2008-2011, the highest influenza-associated pediatric mortality rate occurred in infants under 1 year of age.
 In 2012, the highest influenza-associated pediatric mortality rate occurred in children ages 10-14 years.
-For 2013, the highest influenza-associated pediatric mortality rate occurred in infants under 1 year of age, followed by children ages 15-17 years.
+In 2013 and 2014, the highest influenza-associated pediatric mortality rate occurred in infants under 1 year of age.